aimclub/FEDOT/docs/source/faq/abstract.rst

     efficient way.
 Also, we are aimed to outperform the existing solutions even for well-known benchmarks (e.g. PMLB datasets).*

-.. topic:: Can I install Fedot using pip/conda?
+.. topic:: Can I install FEDOT using pip/conda?

-    *Yes, follow the* `link`_
+    *Yes, follow the* `link`_.

-.. topic:: Can I use Fedot in my project/research/etc?
+.. topic:: Can I use FEDOT in my project/research/etc?

     *Yes, you can.
 The Fedot is published under the BSD-3 license.
 Also, we will be happy to help the users to adopt Fedot to their needs.*

-.. topic:: Why it is named Fedot?
+.. topic:: Why it is named FEDOT?

     *We decided to use this archaic Russian first name to add a bit of fantasy spirit into the development process.*